 In the real world, when you become what they call an adult, that’s no longer an option.
 You are rewarded for your results, not for trying.

 Look, growing up is kind of easy.
 High school is easy.
 College is easy.
-Real life begins when you find out, like my girlfriend did, that five years of university brings you nothing more than enough to get by, that no one likes a crybaby, that you get paid for your contribution and not your time, and that there’s just no elevator to success, but there’s one that is going to take you to failure pretty fast.
+Real-life begins when you find out as my girlfriend did, that five years of university brings you nothing more than enough to get by, that no one likes a crybaby, that you get paid for your contribution and not your time, and that there’s just no elevator to success, but there’s one that is going to take you to failure pretty fast.